AndreaBarberio/ReactMeetupsApp/README.md

 2. Install the required dependencies: `npm install`
 3. Start the development server: `npm start`
 4. Open the app in your browser: `http://localhost:3000`

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue on the GitHub repository.
-Feel free to submit pull requests with improvements or additional features.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as needed.